novel-zlood/novel-zlood.github.io/source/_posts/site/site-24.md

 -4th.
 Franco Vázquez: 4 assists.

 -5th.
-Oliver Krebil: 4 assists.
+Oliver Krieble: 4 assists.

-Leading the league in assists.
+I ranked 1st in assists.

 Man of the Match.

-In other words, I've been selected as MVP 7 times, and the Italian media showered me with praise, calling me the leader of Parma's attack.
+I was selected as the game’s MVP 7 times, and the Italian media showered me with praise, saying I was leading Parma’s offensive line.

-Honestly, I wondered if I'd need to visit a proctologist from all the praise.
+Honestly, I was a bit worried that I might need to see a proctologist soon.

-Realizing my performance through numbers, I could see that I was showing unbelievable form.
+Looking at my stats, I realized I was showing unbelievable performance.

-Thanks to this, Coach Alain Lavang's eyes have been gleaming with intensity lately...
+Thanks to that, Coach Alain Levagne’s eyes are filled with madness these days...

-I wonder if I can really transfer in the summer after renewing my contract this winter, as Leo mentioned.
+I wonder if, as Leo said, I can renew my contract in winter and transfer this summer after this season ends.

 Anyway.

 The next opponent is Pisa.

-A team ranked 19th, stuck in the relegation zone.
+A team ranked 19th in the league, stuck in the relegation zone.

-A team with the Italian striker prospect, Lorenzo Lufo.
+They have Lorenzo Lupo, a promising Italian striker.

-Lorenzo Lufo, who is certain to be picked up by a big club either this winter or at the end of the season, is showing his strength by scoring 4 goals in the league despite lacking team support.
+He is likely to be taken by a big club this winter or at the end of the season.

+Despite the lack of team support, Lorenzo Lupo showed his prowess by scoring 4 league goals.

-Thanks to this, our coaching staff worked overtime.
+Because of him, our coaching staff had to work overtime.

-They obsessively pondered how to maintain aerial superiority against a 2-meter-tall striker, evident from their dark circles.
+They had dark circles from thinking about how to defend against a 2-meter-tall striker.

-Even the prince syndrome Lautaro was conscious of Lorenzo Lufo and worked hard in the previous training session.
+Even the prince syndrome Lautaro was aware of Lorenzo Lupo and worked hard in the previous training, running and running.

 Not that his jumping ability would suddenly improve.

-But what does it mean to be 2 meters tall?
+But how tall does 2 meters mean?

-I'm 181cm, so... he's over 20cm taller.
+I’m 181 cm... so 20 cm taller.

-Thanks to that, I was a bit excited.
+I was a bit curious.

-How would the young striker, whom Serie B has high hopes for, perform against us?
+How would the 21-year-old young striker, whom Serie B expects, perform against us?

 * * *

 Waaaaaaah!

-A huge cheer erupted at Ennio Tardini Stadium.
+A huge cheer erupted at the Ennio Tardini Stadium.

-Pisa's players and our team lined up, waiting to enter the field.
+The players of Pisa and our team were lined up, waiting to enter the field.

-But all my attention was on the 2-meter giant.
+But all my attention was on the 2-meter-tall giant.

 Not the Leaning Tower of Pisa.

-The giant of Pisa.
+The Pisa Giant striker.

-Lorenzo Lufo.
+Lorenzo Lupo.

 He was staring ahead with a calm expression.

 Honestly, I wanted to talk to him.

-But I held back, not wanting any misunderstandings.
+But I held back, fearing a misunderstanding.

-The fierce looks in the eyes of Pisa's players, who were on a losing streak recently, were filled with determination.
+The recent losing streak had filled the eyes of Pisa’s players with a fierce determination.

-I didn't want to get beaten up due to a misunderstanding.
+I didn’t want to get misunderstood and beaten up.

-Just in time, it was time to enter the field.
+It was time to enter the field.

-The players lined up and entered the field.
+Players lined up and entered the field.

 The boy holding my hand looked at me with sparkling eyes and almost tripped.

-"Are you okay?"
+“Are you okay?”

-"Yes!"
+“Yes!”

-"What's your name?"
+“What’s your name?”

-"Nicolas!"
+“Nikola!”

-"That's a nice name."
+“That’s a nice name.”

-"Hehehe..."
+“Hehehe...”

 The boy wriggled his body at my words.

-I wondered if this was such a great compliment, but then I remembered how even small compliments made me happy as a child, and I nodded.
+I wondered if it was such a great compliment, then remembered how I liked even small compliments as a child and nodded.

-"Win today!"
+“Win today!”

-As I watched the boy leave the field after the ceremony, I lightly nodded.
+I lightly nodded to the boy leaving the field after the event.

-Yeah, we must win.
+Yeah, we have to win.

-After shaking hands with Pisa's players, I headed to my position.
+After shaking hands with Pisa’s players, I headed to my position.

-Today, I start in the central attacking midfield.
+Today I started in the center of the second line.

-Come to think of it, Lorenzo Lufo is not only tall but also has hands as big and rough as bear paws.
+Lorenzo Lupo, with his huge build, had hands that were like bear paws—big and rough.

-Compared to my height, my hands are small, so the contrast might have made it seem more noticeable.
+My hands are small for my height, making the contrast even more noticeable.

-Most of the main forwards are resting today.
+Most of the main attackers are resting today.

-Except for me and Gennaro Tatis.
+Except for Gennaro Tatis and me.

-Gennaro, standing with the ball, looked at me and asked.
+Gennaro looked at me while standing with the ball.

-"Can you do better than that tall guy?"
+“You can do better than that tall guy, right?”

-"He has 4 goals, I have 11 goals, right?"
+“He has 4 goals, and I have 11, right?”

-"Sorry.
-I asked something too obvious."
+“Sorry.
+I asked a too obvious question.”

-Gennaro smiled and looked at the referee.
+Gennaro smiled, looking at the referee.

-Soon, the referee blew the whistle.
+Soon the referee blew the whistle.

-Gennaro passed me the ball, and the game began.
+Gennaro passed the ball to me, starting the match.

 * * *

 15 minutes into the first half.

-We were being swayed by Pisa's mindless set pieces.
+We were being swayed by Pisa’s reckless set-pieces.

-"Block himmmm!"
+“Block him!”

-That 2-meter tall guy was really something.
+That 2-meter tall guy was really amazing.

-Having such physicality and only 4 goals in the league?
+Having such physicality and scoring 4 league goals?

-I thought his goal-scoring ability was questionable, but then I understood after seeing the pass success rate of Pisa's midfielders shown by the analyst.
+I thought his goal-scoring ability was too much, but then I understood after seeing the pass success rate of Pisa's second line players shown by the analyst.

-I had respect for Lorenzo Lufo.
+I respected Lorenzo Lupo.

-Pisa's midfield.
+Pisa’s second line.

-They really can't pass.
+They really can’t pass.

-So they abandoned all other offensive routes and decided to trust Lorenzo Lufo by sending high crosses to induce heading duels.
+So they abandoned all other attack routes and decided to rely solely on Lorenzo Lupo, launching high crosses to induce aerial battles.

-In such a situation, that tall guy managed to score 4 goals competing against multiple defenders.
+In such a situation, Lorenzo Lupo managed to score 4 goals against numerous defenders.

+It meant he scored 4 goals despite facing multiple defenders in every match.

-If it were me, I wouldn't have scored a single goal.
+I wouldn’t have scored even one goal.

-Fortunately, today, Lautaro is holding onto Lorenzo Lufo tightly, preventing him from scoring.
+Luckily, today Lautaro is tightly marking Lorenzo Lupo, preventing him from scoring.

-But if this continues, we'll lose control to a relegation zone team and face a tough game.
+But at this rate, we would be giving the initiative to a relegation team and having a tough match.

-Since I'm playing in the central attacking midfield for a change...
+Since I’m playing in the center of the second line.

-I need to create something.
+Shouldn’t I create something?

-"Minho!"
+“Minho!”

-The ball was passed to me.
+The ball connected to me.

-Seeing Pisa's midfielder looking at me with a tense expression, I calmly dribbled forward.

-Tap!
+I dribbled the ball forward slowly, looking at the tense Pisa midfielder.

+Thud!

-However, as I passed to the side, the midfielder relaxed and turned his gaze.
+When I passed the ball sideways, the Pisa midfielder relaxed and turned his attention away.

-At that moment, I sprinted.
+At that moment, I sprinted forward.

-The ball flew right behind the surprised Pisa midfielder.
+Surprised, the Pisa midfielder turned back.

-It was perfectly delivered in front of me.
+The ball was delivered right in front of me.

 Nice pass!

-After receiving the return pass from Dennis Man, I accelerated further, sensing the chaos among Pisa's players.
+Receiving the return pass from Dennis Man, I sped up, feeling the Pisa players in disarray.

-It was an all-out attack, suddenly starting.

-Of course, they were flustered.
+All the attackers were running forward.

+A sudden, all-out attack.

+They couldn’t help but be flustered.

-They must have felt a bit relaxed, having seized the momentum in the early part of the first half.
+They must have felt a bit relaxed early in the first half, thinking they had the upper hand.

-But that relaxation ends here.
+But that ease would end here.

-Honestly, they're a relegation zone team.
+Honestly, they are a relegation team.

-And we're the league leaders.
+We are the league leaders.

-We need to show them what it's like to be number one.
+We must show them what being at the top feels like.

-This time, it's a scoop turn.
+This time it’s a scoop turn.

-Maybe because I've been using the Marseille turn a lot lately, all the opponents were wary of it.
+Recently, I’ve been using the Marseille turn often, so all the opponents were wary of it.

-But I can do other things too.
+But I can do other moves too.

-The ball slipped through the opponent's legs.
+The ball slipped through the opponent’s legs.

-As I rounded the opponent, I caught sight of their panicked expression.
+I rounded the opponent, seeing the surprised look on his face.

-They quickly reached out.
+The opponent hurriedly reached out.

 But I was faster.

-The opponent ended up sitting down.
+The opponent could only collapse.

-I sped up.
+I sprinted even faster.

-As soon as I penetrated the danger zone, I moved horizontally along the right half-space.
+Breaking into the danger area, I moved laterally along the right half-space.

-The opponent pushed me to the side, investing two players to block the shooting angle.
+Two players invested to push me to the side and block the shooting angle.

-But I didn't just stand there.
+But I didn’t just stand there.

-Quickly shielding the ball with my back to the goal.
+I protected the ball with my back and quickly turned to cross with my right foot’s outside.

-I turned and crossed with the outside of my right foot.

-A beautiful curved cross over the three players focused on me.
+A beautiful curved cross flew over the three players focusing on me.

+It connected precisely to Gennaro Tatis, who jumped high.

-I smiled, seeing the cross perfectly connect with Gennaro Tatis's head.
+I could smile, seeing the perfect cross.

--Goooooal!
+-Goal!

--Amazing outside foot cross from Minho!
-And a clean header from Gennaro Tatis!
+-A fantastic outside foot cross from Minho!
+A clean header from Gennaro Tatis!

--It's incredible!
-Minho, who has become Parma's ace in just 3 months since his pro debut!
+-Amazing!
+Minho, who has become Parma’s ace just 3 months after his pro debut!

-Parc!
+Parma!
 Minho!

-Parc!
+Parma!
 Minho!

 Gennaro!
 Tatis!

 Gennaro!
 Tatis!

-Home fans were chanting our names.
+The home fans chanted our names.

-Feeling the electrifying sensation down my back from the enthusiastic cheers.
+The thrilling sensation rose up my back.

-Is this what they call 'buzz'?
+Is this what they call ‘buzz’?

-I could somewhat understand why Lautaro has prince syndrome.
+I could understand why Lautaro had prince syndrome.

-And why Koreans get so caught up in national pride.
+And why Koreans get national pride buzz.

+A little bit.

 ----